Fiscal Year (FY)

 Data and Visualize

 Provides a wide variety of formats to summarize and display query results for cogent presentations.
-The Data and Visualize Charts option provides a user driven graphical and summary table representation of the query search results.
+The Charts option provides a user driven graphical and summary table representation of the query search results.

 Select a display format:

-Using the radio buttons, select the x-axis data:
+Using the buttons under plot by, select the x-axis data:

 Using the Summary by menu, select the y-axis data: